Following a liquid diet is essential before a colonoscopy. But there are a few ways you can make it more tolerable.

-Although prep is sometimes flavored, many people find the taste only barely tolerable, and it’s worse when it’s warm, Stanich says.
+Although prep is sometimes flavored, many people find the taste barely tolerable, and it’s worse when it’s warm, Stanich says.

-That’s why keeping it in the refrigerator for a few hours beforehand, or even doing a quick chill in the freezer, can be very helpful.
+That’s why keeping it in the refrigerator for a few hours beforehand, or even doing a quick chill in the freezer, can be helpful.

-That said, don’t venture too far from the bathroom, Farhadi says.
+But don’t venture too far from the bathroom, Farhadi says.

 “I wouldn’t go outside and garden or anything,” he says.
 “Especially as you start to get lower in the amount of prep you need to finish, you’re going to be very close to the toilet.
 So, be ready.”